henrique-ft/rackr/README.md

 ## Why??

 - Rackr is designed to be what almost every one is expecting in a web micro-framework.
-Avoid brain gimnastics, too much magic, exotic way of doing things or hard documentations.
-Just ship value in a maintenable software using the language you love.
+Avoid brain gimnastics, too much magic or hard documentations.
+Just ship value using the language you love in a easy to learn framework.

 - 7x faster than Sinatra, 29x from Rails and on pair with hanami-api.
 If you are looking for a bunch of performance.